María Eugenia Venegas: Education

 Venegas holds a doctorate in education with an honors degree from the University of Costa Rica.
 Her doctoral thesis is called "The concept of" formation "in the Fundamental Law of Education of Costa Rica and its roots in the pedagogical thought of the West."
 She is also a Magister Scientiae in education with an emphasis in Research, a Bachelor of Chemistry Teaching and a Bachelor of Education from the University of Costa Rica.

 Teaching

 As a teacher, Venegas has served as a professor at the University of Costa Rica, Dean of the Faculty of Education (December 2005 to November 2009) and director of the university teaching department (September 2000 to August 2002; March 2004 to November 2005) at the university from Costa Rica.

 Political career

-On 17 March 2010, the Supreme Electoral Tribunal of Costa Rica formally announced the list of deputies that will make up the Legislative Assembly for the 2010-2014 period, conferring on María Eugenia Venegas the 8th place for the province of San José.
+On 17 March 2010, the Supreme Electoral Tribunal of Costa Rica formally announced the list of deputies that would make up the Legislative Assembly for the 2010-2014 period, conferring on María Eugenia Venegas the 8th place for the province of San José.